Making Change

 This one-pager will help guide you through the different levels of government and how they affect education in Texas.
 There are many moving parts and several opportunities to advocate education policy leaders on the important of equity within our education system.

-How to Testify before the Texas Legislature
+How to Testify before the Legislature

 Before any bill becomes a law, it must first be heard in both a Senate and House committee.
 In these public meetings, people are given an opportunity to provide testimony on, for, or against a bill.
 Here are some tips to help you prepare to testify before the Texas Legislature and tips for testifying before the Georgia General Assembly.